OmerAttias/-Elderly-Falling-Detection-/README.md

 Algorithm summary:

 - Before i worked on a video, I wanted to have a success on image dimension.
-I took a random photos of the line (uploaded on "Image for IP")
+I took a random photos of the line (uploaded on "Test images")

 - I converted the image to binary (easy to work on) with using "in range" function (first move the color scale from RGB to HSV).